Woman fatally shot dying husband at Florida hospital: police

 According to Daytona Beach police, the 76-year-old woman shot her 77-year-old husband in the head.
-He had been ill for some time, police explained, and the couple had planned the shooting together.
+He had been ill for some time, police explained, and the couple had planned the shooting together, KTLA sister station WFLA reports.

 “Apparently because he was terminally ill, they had a conversation about it and they actually planned this approximately three weeks ago, that if he continued to take a turn for the worst, he wanted her to end this,” Daytona Beach Police Chief Jakari Young told reporters during a press conference.
 “Apparently the goal was for him to do it, but he didn’t have the strength, so she had to carry it out for him.”